georgeharley/basic-plugin/README.md

 ```

+<br/><br/>
-Run the plugin again with the -v global option and its output (the unformatted response from a call to `curl /v2/info`) is now empty...
+Run the plugin again with the -v global option included.
+Now the output (the unformatted response from a call to `curl /v2/info`) will be empty.

 ```
 $> cf basic-plugin-command -v